raphael-group/LAML/README.md

 cd sc-mail
 python setup.py install
 ```
 You can (for example, if you are running on a server and get permission denied when you try to install it in the default location), run it with `--prefix=<your_preferred_install_dir>` but be sure to set this prefix to your preferred PYTHONPATH (see below for help).
+If you have installed before, you may want to additionally add the flag `--force``. `

 After installation, run: